thingsdb/ThingsDocs/v1/content/data-types/list/remove.md

 ---

 This function removes all values in the [list](../../list) that satisfies the callback function.
 The removed values will be returned in a new list.
-An empty list is returned if no value is removed.
+An empty list is returned if no values are removed.

-This function generates a [change](../../../overview/changes) *(except when called on a [variable](../../../overview/variable))*.
+This function generates a [change](../../../overview/changes).

 ### Function